Tiberius Julius Abdes Pantera: Jewish usage in the Middle Ages

-The story that Jesus was the son of a man named Pantera is referred to in the Talmud, in which Jesus is widely understood to be the figure referred to as "Ben Stada":
+The story that Jesus was the son of a man named Pantera is referred to in the Talmud, in which Jesus is often understood to be the figure referred to as "Ben Stada":

 Peter Schäfer explains this passage as a commentary designed to clarify the multiple names used to refer to Jesus, concluding with the explanation that he was the son of his mother's lover "Pantera", but was known as "son of Stada", because this name was given to his mother, being "an epithet which derives from the Hebrew/Aramaic root sat.ah/sete' ('to deviate from the right path, to go astray, to be unfaithful').
 In other words, his mother Miriam was also called 'Stada' because she was a sotah, a woman suspected, or rather convicted, of adultery."

+There are significant differences, however, between the Talmud's Ben Pantera/Ben Stada and Jesus of Nazareth.
+The passages mention that Miriam was the daughter of Bilgah, rather than Joachim as Christian tradition holds.
+The Talmud also mentions the husband questioning Rabbi Akiva on how to handle the situation, with Rabbi Akiva being born around 20 years after the commonly held date for Jesus' death.
+This has led some to reject the connection between Ben Pantera and Jesus, including many prominent Tosafists of the Medieval era.
+Rabbeinu Tam held that Ben Pantera referred to Pappus ben Yehuda himself, a cell-mate of Rabbi Akiva and local troublemaker.

-A few of the references explicitly name Jesus ("Yeshu") as the "son of Pandera": these explicit connections are found in the Tosefta, the Qohelet Rabbah, and the Jerusalem Talmud, but not in the Babylonian Talmud.
+A few references found in Jewish exegesis explicitly name Jesus ("Yeshu") as the "son of Pandera".
+These explicit connections are found in the Tosefta, the Qohelet Rabbah, and the Jerusalem Talmud, but not in the Babylonian Talmud.

-The Toledot Yeshu dates to the Middle Ages and appeared in Aramaic as well as Hebrew as an anti-Christian satirical chronicle of Jesus, also refers to the name Pantera, or Pandera.
+The Toledot Yeshu dates to the Middle Ages and appeared in Aramaic as well as Hebrew as an anti-Christian satirical chronicle of Jesus.
+It also refers to the name Pantera, or Pandera.
 The book accuses Jesus of illegitimate birth as the son of Pandera, and of heretical and at times violent activities along with his followers during his ministry.